-Operational risk also exists in respect of the company's new outsourced model in light of the planned run-off.
-Under the new plans, the Company has entered into a critical intragroup outsourcing arrangement with CNPSISIL to which a number of functions are outsourced with effective date 1st April 2021, thus the risks associated with small scale, key person dependency and staff attrition have been significantly reduced.
-One key risk mitigant is that as a sister company, majority owned by the same ultimate parent company, the Company can benefit from an open and transparent relationship with the service provider which would not have been as possible if the work was outsourced to an external party.
+Operational risk also exists in respect of the company's outsourced model in light of the planned runoff.
+In April 2021, the Company entered into a critical intragroup arrangement with CNPSISIL to which a number of functions are outsourced.
+Thus, the risks associated with small scale, key person dependency, and staff attrition have been significantly reduced.
+One key risk mitigant is that as a sister company, majority-owned by the same ultimate parent company, the Company can benefit from an open and transparent relationship with the service provider which would not have been as possible if the work was outsourced to an external party.
 Service delivery is carefully monitored by the CEO who establishes a formal governance framework with CNPSISIL within which service standards and SLAs are closely monitored and overseen by the Company's CEO on an ongoing basis.
 The arrangements with CNPSISIL also provide a reliable, secure and properly controlled environment for the hosting and management of the Company's records and data.
 Business continuity and disaster recovery arrangements have been strengthened as the services available within the outsourcing arrangement will be very comprehensive and should prove to mitigate any foreseeable BCM risk.

-The Company's SCR (Operational) risk was assessed as €0.258m at 31.12.2021 (€0.286m at 31.12.2020) as determined by the Standard formula.
+The Company's SCR (Operational) risk was assessed as €0.174m at 31.12.2022 (€0.258m at 31.12.2021) as determined by the Standard formula.